Died aged c. 82

 The Leeds Library A proprietary subscription library founded in 1768 with Joseph Priestley as Secretary.
 Since 1808 it has occupied these purpose-built premises designed by Thomas Johnson.
 The first-floor reading room and Thomas Ambler's 'New Room' extension are amongst the architectural wonders of Leeds.

-18 Commercial Street, LS1, Leeds, United Kingdom where he designed
+18 Commercial Street, LS1, Leeds, United Kingdom where they designed

 St. Paul's House This building was originally a warehouse and cloth-cutting works built for John Barran, the founder of the mass-production, ready-made clothing industry in Leeds.
 Barran was a Mayor of Leeds and served as its Liberal M.P. from 1876 - 1885 Architect: Thomas Ambler Erected 1878

-Park Square, Leeds, United Kingdom where he designed
+Park Square, Leeds, United Kingdom where they designed

 Crown Point Printing Works.
 Alf Cooke (1842-1902) began printing in 1886.
 He developed great skills in colour lithography producing art reproductions and portraits of the famous.
 In 1885 he was awarded a Royal Warrant.
 Following a fire, these works were entirely rebuilt in 1885 as "the largest, healthiest printing works in the world."
 Architect: Thomas Ambler.

-Leeds City College Hunslet Road, LS10 1JY., Leeds, United Kingdom where he designed (1885)
+Leeds City College Hunslet Road, LS10 1JY., Leeds, United Kingdom where they designed (1885)